Transcare EMS: Bankruptcy and acquisition

-On February 21, 2016, officials from TransCare EMS and the city of New Rochelle terminated their contracts for New Rochelle in order for the new contract to be reissued to Statcom-Citywide.
-On February 20, 2016, a trustee appointed by the bankruptcy court ordered the Hudson Valley division and all other TransCare operations to cease operations in a last-minute decision on February 21, 2016, at 5:00pm EST. All canceled contracts resumed operations on February 27, 2016, at midnight under the new control of Statcom-Citywide.
-Some but not all Transcare employees were notified and left the municipalities and abandoned other contracts, causing many municipalities to enter into emergency contracts with several other ambulance services.
+On February 21, 2016, officials from Transcare EMS and the city of New Rochelle terminated their contracts for New Rochelle in order for the new contract to be reissued to Statcom-Citywide.
+On February 20, 2016, a trustee appointed by the bankruptcy court ordered the Hudson Valley division and all other Transcare operations to cease operations in a last-minute decision on February 21, 2016, at 5:00pm EST. All canceled contracts resumed operations on February 27, 2016, at midnight under the new control of Statcom-Citywide MARTA Mission Critical Co.
+Some but not all Transcare employees were notified and left the municipalities and abandoned other contracts, causing many municipalities to enter into emergency contracts with several other ambulance companies.